nursefly/braze-segment-debounce/README.md

 `debouncePayload` is meant to work with [anayltics-node](https://www.npmjs.com/package/analytics-node).
 It does not require middleware like the frontend but it does rely on a caching or storage mechanism that the user provides.
-Similar to `web`, it stores previous payloads using the storage mechanism, and compares the `payload` to be sent to Segment/Braze against the previous versions so that it only sends new or updated `traits`.
+Similar to `browser`, it stores previous payloads using the storage mechanism, and compares the `payload` to be sent to Segment/Braze against the previous versions so that it only sends new or updated `traits`.